jurypan/TradeHubler/README.md

 ## Components

-### 1. JCTG.AzureFunction
+### 1. JCTG.WebApp

-- **Description**: This component is designed to be hosted as an Azure Function.
+- **Description**: This component is designed to be hosted as an Azure Web App.
 Its primary role is to capture requests from TradingView.
 - **Functionality**:
-  - Acts as a serverless function in Azure.
+  - Acts as a Azure Web App.
   - Processes incoming HTTP requests from TradingView.
   - Parses and forwards the requests to the JCTG.Client component for further processing.